hit9/bt.cc/README.md

   It's recommended to implement this function fast enough, since it will be called on each tick.
 For instance, we may not need to do the calculation on every tick if it's complex.
-  Another optimization is to seperate calculation from queries, for example, pre-cache the result somewhere on the blackboard, and just ask it from memory here.
+  Another optimization is to separate calculation from queries, for example, pre-cache the result somewhere on the blackboard, and just ask it from memory here.

   All composite nodes, including stateful ones, will respect to its children's `Priority()` functions.